Aliases for PTPRF Gene

 GeneCards Summary for PTPRF Gene

-PTPRF (Protein Tyrosine Phosphatase, Receptor Type F) is a Protein Coding gene.
+PTPRF (Protein Tyrosine Phosphatase Receptor Type F) is a Protein Coding gene.
 Diseases associated with PTPRF include Breasts And/Or Nipples, Aplasia Or Hypoplasia Of, 2 and Isolated Congenital Breast Hypoplasia/Aplasia.
-Among its related pathways are Insulin resistance and PAK Pathway.
-GO annotations related to this gene include protein complex binding and phosphatase activity.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity.
 An important paralog of this gene is PTPRD.